 What I like less is the current .ind file labeling.
 Population groupings seem more country-based than site-based in many cases, which feels like a step back compared to v62.
 The older naming was often easier to work with when you actually wanted archaeologically meaningful grouping rather than broader geographic bins.

 For now, I would say the compatibility dataset looks promising, especially for ADMIXTOOLS workflows where platform-specific bias is a real concern.
-Whether it turns out to be broadly preferable to the standard 1240k sets is something that will only become clear after more actual use.

-If you want to continue from dataset preparation to actual analysis, see Running f4-Statistics with Admixtools in R and Running qpAdm in R: Testing and Interpreting Ancestry Models for ancestry modeling.
+If you want to continue from dataset preparation to actual analysis, see: Running f4-Statistics with Admixtools in R and Running qpAdm in R: Testing and Interpreting Ancestry Models for ancestry modeling.